CRC Spring Research Projects

-So, in designing your project, try to be quite specific about what you’d like to examine, and think about how will you “capture” some data on it, and how you will assess the effectiveness of it.
-Will you ask/survey students about their perceptions of a particular form of commenting?
-Or will you do an analysis of the revisions that are written after a certain type of commenting?
-Operationalizing what “effective” means is part of the intellectual task of this project, and it will likely look different in our various research projects.
+For spring 2020, faculty should design Spring Research Projects (individually and/or in groups of like-minded colleagues) small, classroom-based research projects that are, in some way, interested in issues of “equity” in their classrooms.
+In designing your project, try to be quite specific about what you’d like to examine, and think about how will you “capture” some empirical data on it, and how you will assess the “equity” aspect of it.
+For example, will you ask/survey students about their perceptions of a particular reading or in-class experience?
+Or will you do an analysis of student writing in response to different readings or assignments?
+Will you experiment with your own version of labor based grading and see how that changes outcomes in your course?
+Problematizing and operationalizing what “equity” might mean is part of the intellectual task of this project, and it will likely look different across our various approaches.

-Please don’t hesitate to contact us at any time with questions.
+Please don’t hesitate to contact Annie at any time with questions.

 - Outcomes report 2018